kclip/snn/README.md

 `python snn/launch_experiment.py`

-Make sure to first download and preprocess the MNIST-DVS dataset using the script in `snn/data_preprocessing/process_mnistdvs.py` and change your home directory in `snn/launch_experiment.py`.
+You must first download and preprocess the MNIST-DVS dataset.

+# Data preprocessing
+The `data_preprocessing` module will be deprecated in following versions and is only kept for compability reasons.
+Please download our `neurodata` data preprocessing and loading package instead.

+ Author: Nicolas Skatchkovsky